Find Trade Colleges

 Glassboro, NJ

-Rowan University did quite well in this year’s ranking of the best places for health sciences & services students to get a bachelor’s degree.
-It came in at #7 on the list.
-Rowan is a fairly large public school located in the suburb of Glassboro.
+Rowan University ranked #7 on this year’s Best Health Sciences & Services Bachelor’s Degree Trade Schools in New Jersey list.
+Rowan is a fairly large public school located in the large suburb of Glassboro.

 Health Science majors at Rowan take out an average of $23,636 in student loans while working on their Bachelor's Degree.